stack-of-tasks/pinocchio/README.md

 [![Build Status](https://travis-ci.org/stack-of-tasks/pinocchio.svg?branch=devel)](https://travis-ci.org/stack-of-tasks/pinocchio)
 [![Coverage report](https://gepgitlab.laas.fr/stack-of-tasks/pinocchio/badges/master/coverage.svg?job=doc-coverage)](http://projects.laas.fr/gepetto/doc/stack-of-tasks/pinocchio/master/coverage/)

-**Pinocchio** instantiates state-of-the-art Rigid Body Algorithms for poly-articulated systems based on revisited Roy Featherstone's algorithms.
+**Pinocchio** instantiates the state-of-the-art Rigid Body Algorithms for poly-articulated systems based on revisited Roy Featherstone's algorithms.
-Besides, **Pinocchio** instantiates analytical derivatives of the main Rigid-Body Algorithms like the Recursive Newton-Euler Algorithms or the Articulated-Body Algorithm.
+Besides, **Pinocchio** provides the analytical derivatives of the main Rigid-Body Algorithms like the Recursive Newton-Euler Algorithms or the Articulated-Body Algorithm.

 **Pinocchio** is first tailored for legged robotics applications, but it can be used in extra contexts (biomechanics, computer graphics, etc.)
 It is built upon Eigen for linear algebra and FCL for collision detection. **Pinocchio** comes with a Python interface for fast code prototyping.